ncatlab/nlab-content/pages/9/3/6/9/9639/content.md

   \,,
 $

-where each level comprises one state per magnetic flux quantum:
+where each level comprises one state per magnetic [[flux quantum]]:
 $
   n_{\mathrm{deg}}
   \,=\,